-- 3.8.7 The Proposed Development would support jobs during construction and during operation across the Scottish economy.
-The socio-economic effects of the capital investment and employment to the economy would be beneficial. - 3.8.8 It is estimated that the Proposed Development would generate the following benefits during the construction phase: - > A capital investment of £26.5 m; and - > A peak of approximately 150-200 construction employees over the estimated 6-12 month construction period. - 3.8.9 The main contractor may be Scotland-based, but it is assumed that whoever is appointed as the main contractor, that a proportion of the work will be carried out by sub-contractors and labour resident in the north east of Scotland.
-If consented and constructed, the Proposed Development will offer opportunities for local businesses such as accommodation providers, hire companies, fencing contractors, tradesmen etc. - 3.8.10 Paragraph d) of Policy 11 states that development proposals that impact on international and national designations "will be assessed in relation to Policy 4".
+- 3.8.7 The Proposed Development would support jobs during construction across the Scottish economy.
+The socio-economic effects of the capital investment and employment to the economy would be beneficial. - 3.8.8 The main contractor may be Scotland-based, but it is assumed that whoever is appointed as the main contractor, that a proportion of the work will be carried out by sub-contractors and labour resident in the east of Scotland.
+If consented and constructed, the Proposed Development will offer opportunities for local businesses such as accommodation providers, hire companies, fencing contractors, tradesmen etc. - 3.8.9 Paragraph d) of Policy 11 states that development proposals that impact on international and national designations "will be assessed in relation to Policy 4".
 Policy 4 also deals with impacts in relation to local landscape designations.
 The Proposed Development has no direct impact on international or national designations.
-There are international and national designations within 5km of the site however.
-These have been examined below under Policy 3, in summary no significant adverse effects are predicted on international or national designations. - 3.8.11 Local landscape effects have been assessed within the Landscape and Visual Impact Assessment ('LVIA') submitted as part of the EIA Report.
-Therefore, the matter of the impacts of the Proposed Development in relation to such designations is examined further below with specific regard to the provisions of Policy 4.
-There are no landscape effects arising such that they outweigh the balance of benefits to climate change that the Proposed Development will deliver. - 3.8.12 Paragraph e) of Policy 11 states that project and design and mitigation "will demonstrate how" impacts are addressed.
+A number of international and national designated sites for ornithological interest are located within 20km of the site.
+These have been examined below under the 'Biodiversity' heading and in relation to Policy 3 and 4.
+In summary no significant adverse effects are predicted on international or national designations. - 3.8.10 Local landscape effects have been assessed within the Landscape and Visual Impact Assessment ('LVIA') submitted as part of the EIA Report.
+The matter of the impacts of the Proposed Development in relation to such designations is examined further below with specific regard to the provisions of Policy 4.
+There are no landscape effects arising such that they outweigh the balance of benefits to climate change that the Proposed Development will deliver.
+Indeed, no significant adverse effects are predicted in relation to local landscape designations. - 3.8.11 Paragraph e) of Policy 11 states that project and design and mitigation "will demonstrate how" impacts are addressed.
 These are listed in the quotation of the policy above and are addressed in turn below.